 Party Wall Agreements

-If they don’t consent or refuse to respond, you’ll need to start the party wall agreement process, this involves arranging for a surveyor to inspect the boundary wall and draw up a legal document detailing the condition of the wall.
-This can cost between £400 and £1000 per neighbour.
+If they don’t consent or fail to respond, you’ll need to start the party wall agreement process, this involves arranging for a surveyor to inspect the boundary wall and draw up a legal document detailing the condition of the wall.
+This can cost between £500 and £1500 per neighbour but protects the party from malicious claims

 Building Control Notification